pranjalibajpai/Berlin/README.md

 # Women Who Code Berlin

-This Repo contains a collection of ressources collected for and during the Hack Evenings event series.
+This Repo contains a collection of resources collected for and during the Hack Evenings event series.
 It is supposed to help anyone looking to learn and improve their coding skills to find tutorial, resources and inspiration.

 ## Contributing